Modfwango/IRCBot-PHP/README.md

 unknown, and probably unstable.
 To use this framework, make sure that you have the latest version of PHP 5 CLI installed on your machine.
 Configuration for this bot is inside the configuration directory `conf/`.
-After you are done configuring the bot, just run the main file with `php main.php` and the bot will start.
+After you are done configuring the bot, run `git submodule update --init` to fetch Modfwango core, and then run the main file with `php main.php` and the bot will start.
 You can put this into a screen just by doing `screen php main.php`.

 Development